nano-byte/structure-editor/README.md

 ## Building

-The source code is in [`src/`](src/), a project for API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.
+The source code is in [`src/`](src/), config for building the API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.
+The source code does not contain version numbers.
+Instead the version is determined during CI using [GitVersion](http://gitversion.readthedocs.io/).

-You need [Visual Studio 2019](https://www.visualstudio.com/downloads/) to build this project.

-Run `.\build.ps1` in PowerShell to build everything.
-This script takes a version number as an input argument.
-The source code itself only contains dummy version numbers.
-The actual version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).
+To build install [Visual Studio 2019 v16.5 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.

 ## Contributing